ARTICLE I – Name

 The budget shall reflect the total estimated income and expenditures of the fiscal year by establishing categories to specifically cover administrative, committee, and project funding.
 The budget shall be established by an orderly process, setting priorities and goals based on the total chapter program.

-LONG –TERM PLANNING for the DOROTHY F. SMITH $10,000 ENDOWMENT
+DOROTHY F. SMITH $10,000 ENDOWMENT

+The endowment will be kept in a “high-yield” interest paying account under the direction of the Executive Board.
+When accrued interest reaches $100.00 it will be deposited in the Recruitment Grants fund.
 If in any budget year there is insufficient money available to support the General Operating Budget or the Grants-in-Aid Project, a 60% vote of all active Eta Chapter members would be needed to withdraw up to $1,000 from the Endowment to be added to the General Fund to accommodate the chapter activities and Delta Kappa Gamma purposes.
 If Eta Chapter should vote to dissolve, the remaining funds in the Endowment are to be donated to the Scholarship fund for teachers in the College of Education at CSULB.

 SERVICE TO CHAPTER